craig8196/the-river-protocol/README.md

 * Not written for CPU/memory performance
 * The original author is not a security expert
 * Based on UDP and has associated limitations
-* If you're going to complain detail the problem thoroughly and have a solution ready if possible
+* If you're going to complain then detail the problem thoroughly and have a solution ready if possible